playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </header>
 ```

-When you type a tag, like `header` or `a`, you're creating an _element node_.
+When you type a tag, like `<header>` or `<a>`, you're creating an _element node_.
 These nodes then compose to create _"leaves"_ on the DOM tree.
 Attributes are then able to manually add information to said nodes.
-When you have another element node inside of a seperate element node, you add a _"child"_ to said node.
-This relationship between the nodes allow you to preserve metadata between them, allows CSS to apply, and more.
+When you have another element node inside of a separate element node, you add a _"child"_ to said node.
+This relationship between the nodes allows you to preserve metadata between them and allows CSS to apply.

 There's also the idea of a _"sibling"_ node.
 When a node's parent has more than one child, those other nodes are that child node's _"siblings"_.